-Bidder must demonstrate its ability to meet each of the Bidder's Minimum Mandatory Requirements outlined in Section 3 of the IFB by the date on which bids are due.
-Bidder should document all relative experience and qualifications in order to demonstrate compliance with the Bidder's Minimum Mandatory Requirements.
-Bidder acknowledges and certifies that firm meets and will comply with the Minimum Mandatory Requirements as stated in Section 3 of the IFB, as listed below.
-Subcontractor(s) and/or consultant(s) may be used to meet the Bidder's Minimum Mandatory Requirements.
+Bidder must demonstrate its ability to meet each of the Bidder's Minimum Mandatory Requirements (MMR) outlined in Section 3 of the IFB by the date on which bids are due.
+Bidder should document all relative experience and qualifications in order to demonstrate compliance with the Bidder's MMR.
+Bidder acknowledges and certifies that firm meets and will comply with the MMR as stated in Section 3 of the IFB, as listed below.